 Sponsored resolution to approve revisions to the section of Town Code dealing with animals, including setting requirements on the proper disposal of pet waste, limiting the length of time animals may be restrained outdoors and establishing guidelines to aid in the prevention of animals being abandoned.

-Works with the Huntington Greenway Trails Committee to find suitable on-leash dog walking trails and parks.
+Worked with the Huntington Greenway Trails Committee to find suitable on-leash dog walking trails and parks.

 Councilman Cuthbertson sponsored the resolution authorizing the Town Harbormaster’s Office to establish 5 mph zones during aquatic events and has hosted boating safety forums since then.